rails/rails/guides/source/active_record_migrations.md

 * The generators you can use to create them.
 * The methods Active Record provides to manipulate your database.
-* The rails tasks that manipulate migrations and your schema.
+* The rails commands that manipulate migrations and your schema.
 * How migrations relate to `schema.rb`.

 --------------------------------------------------------------------------------